Sweet potato “noodles” take center stage in this Asian-inspired meatless meal.

 - 1 tablespoon minced ginger

-Top with Maple Miso Tofu, if desired, and chopped scallions, herbs and peanuts.
+- Top with Maple Miso Tofu and chopped scallions, cilantro, basil, and peanuts.

 I’ll have lots more info about The Casual Veggie in the coming weeks, but feel free to get a jump on it for Food Day – it’s available starting today, so download it now!